-- Huayhuash 8-Day Circuit: a well-known world-class multi-day hike.
+- Huayhuash Trek: a well-known world-class multi-day hike.

 - Laguna Shallap: this trek leads you to a spectacular green lake!

-- Laguna Quesquecocha: probably the least known day hike of them all, which passes three lakes.
+- Laguna Queshquecocha: probably the least known day hike of them all, which passes three lakes.

 - Santa Cruz Trek: another multi-day trek that’s an absolute must.